-Dr Ana Manero is a Research Fellow at the ANU Crawford School of Public Policy, working on water economics and governance.
+Dr Ana Manero is a Research Fellow at the ANU Crawford School of Public Policy.

-Ana’s current research is focused on improving the understanding and valuation of water resources, for resilient decision-making and greater water justice.
-Ana also holds an adjunct research fellow position at the University of Western Australia.
-Ana completed her PhD at ANU in 2018, thesis title: Water distribution within smallholder irrigation schemes in Tanzania and its implications for economic inequality.
+Dr Manero’s current research is focused on improving the understanding and valuation of water resources, for resilient decision-making and greater water justice.
+She also holds an adjunct research fellow position at the University of Western Australia.
+She completed her PhD at ANU in 2018, thesis title: Water distribution within smallholder irrigation schemes in Tanzania and its implications for economic inequality.

 Originally from Spain, Ana has studied and worked in France, Italy, the USA (Master Thesis at University of California Berkeley) and Tanzania (PhD fieldwork).
-Ana holds a PhD in agricultural economics (Australian National University) and B.Sc. and M. Sc. civil and environmental engineering (UPC-Barcelona and ENPC-Paris).
-Prior to completing her PhD, Ana worked for six years as a water engineer in the private and public sectors in Europe and across Australia.
+Dr Manero holds a PhD in agricultural economics (Australian National University) and B.Sc. and M. Sc. civil and environmental engineering (UPC-Barcelona and ENPC-Paris).
+Prior to completing her PhD, she worked for six years as a water engineer in the private and public sectors in Europe and across Australia.

-Besides her primary work on water management and policy, Ana is investigating surfing economics, including the financial and non-market value of surf ecosystems.
+Besides her primary work on water management and policy, Dr Manero is investigating surfing economics, including the financial and non-market value of surf ecosystems.

 Australia is a haven for surfers, but just how valuable is one of our favourite pastimes to the…

 7 December 2022